This report covers the 2016 calendar year.

 English on Air

-English on Air is an educational programme which involves English-speaking Cathay Pacific staff volunteers from a wide variety of nationalities and backgrounds who encourage local students to speak English.
+English on Air is an educational programme which involves English-speaking Cathay Pacific staff volunteers from a wide range of nationalities and backgrounds who encourage local students to speak English.
 Participating students are invited to Cathay Pacific City to meet and chat with volunteers during English-speaking sessions.

 London Benchmarking Group